 He has also been an editorial staffer at several Tulsa print ventures and host of Tulsa radio KJMU’s 1340 AM “Community Issues on Tap”–a public issues/talk show.
 His current interests include mobile computing, design, downtown development, energy/environment projects & digital animation/state of the art on-line projects.
 Ray has a deep interest in tech, film, writing, bicycling, astronomy, politics, the arts, city planning, animation & design.

-Shawn Michael Schaefer is Director of the University of Oklahoma Urban Design Studio and a faculty member of the College of Architecture.
+Shawn Michael Schaefer, Advisor, is Director of the University of Oklahoma Urban Design Studio and a faculty member of the College of Architecture.
 Founded in 1988, the Urban Design Studio is an outreach program from the College of Architecture with a three-part mission to train urban design professionals in Architecture, Community Planning and Urban Studies, to further the understanding of the city through research and creative activity and to conduct community service projects benefiting Tulsa and Northeast Oklahoma.

 Professor Schaefer holds professional degrees in Architecture and Urban Design.
 He is licensed to practice architecture and interior design in the State of Oklahoma and is board certified by the National Council of Architectural Registration Boards (NCARB) and the American Institute of City Planners (AICP).
 He is also a Leadership in Energy and Environmental Design (LEED) accredited professional and an FAA certified, instrument-rated pilot.
 Mr. Schaefer is founding Principal of PLACES LLC, Oklahoma’s first urban design consulting practice.